redfern08/tactacademy/README.md

 Users will be able to select a specific catagory for them to browse through but will not be limited to that catagory, but will show the majority of selected catagory.
 Catagories include the following:

-- Tactical and self-defense enthusiast
+- Tactical enthusiast
+- Self-defense
-- Competition enthusiast
+- Competition shooter
-- Hunting enthusiast
+- Hunters
-- Collection enthusiast
+- Firearm collector

 Users can use hashtags to better suit their experience for each catagory.